andy-9/learning_java/src/main/java/notes.md

 * **Enum**: define fixed set of values.
 Separated by commas and written in capital letters by convention because they are constants.
 Benefit: restricts the values to only those values that have been defined.

 ### Type casting/conversion
+* You can only cast up and down, not across types.
 * **implicit type casting**: byte -> short -> int -> long -> float -> double
 * **explicit type casting**: double -> float -> long -> int -> short -> byte
 * ```java